lawrencegripper/goazurelocking/README.md

 if err != nil {
 	panic(err)
 }
-defer lock.Cancel() // This will 'Unlock' the lock and cleanup go routines running, for example autorenew, on exit.
+defer lock.Unlock() // This will 'Unlock' the lock and cleanup go routines running, for example autorenew, on exit.

 ```